15 brilliant things to do in Tbilisi Georgia

 It was pouring rain.
 Literally pouring both times I visited the Leaning Clock Tower.
 Which, by the way, is one of the must-see sights in Tbilisi.

 This bizarre building is a modern tower, attached to the puppet theatre of renowned puppeteer, Rezo Gabriadze.
-He built the clock tower over a course of 30 years, reusing old pieces from abandoned and destroyed buildings.
+He built the clock tower over 30 years, reusing old pieces from abandoned and destroyed buildings.

 It’s really cool.
 You should go see it.